Barr, in FNC interview, confirms 'focused investigations' of Antifa, hammers 'dangerous' push to defund police

 DEMS WHO ENFORCED STRICT CORONAVIRUS LOCKDOWNS ARE NOW OKAY WITH 'BLACK LIVES MATTER' PROTESTS

-Fox News reported last week that federal law enforcement officials are probing whether "criminal actors" are coordinating violent activities during protests over the in-custody death of George Floyd, and are looking into reports that "rocks and bricks" have been dropped off to throw at police and other law enforcement as cities across the country grapple with the uptick in violence.
+Fox News reported last week that federal law enforcement officials are probing whether "criminal actors" are coordinating violent activities during protests over the in-custody death of George Floyd, and are looking into reports that "rocks and bricks" have been dropped off to throw at police.

-"There's a witches brew of extremists groups looking to exploit this on all sides."
+"There's a witches' brew of extremist groups looking to exploit this on all sides."

 Protests near the White House, Barr observed, had become so violent that the Secret Service moved Trump to the bunker underneath the White House.
 The mayhem, which also included the burning of St. John's Church and the harassment and assault of a Fox News reporter, necessitated action, Barr said -- even though some media organizations have said Lafayette Park was cleared solely for Trump's "photo-op" near the church.

-"The image has somewhat been miscreated, in the sense that I haven't seen any videos on TV of all the violence that was happening preceding that," Barr said.
-"I personally saw projectiles thrown, and two were thrown at me, and the police officers there and the security detail made me look back because they said projectiles had landed in the area -- things like rocks and bottles had been thrown at me."
+"The image has somewhat been mis-created, in the sense that I haven't seen any videos on TV of all the violence that was happening preceding that," Barr said.
+"I personally saw projectiles thrown, and two were thrown at me and the police officers there.
+And my security detail made me move back because they said that projectiles had been landing in a certain area -- things like rocks, bottles were thrown at me."

 TRUMP RALLIES TO RESUME ; SECRET SERVICE RUSHES TRUMP TO BUNKER AS AGENTS HIT, CAR BOMBS FEARED